How To File A Report With The Police

 - Depending on where you live, and whether you qualify, you may be able to speak to a lawyer for free, or at a discount, through Legal Aid, a community legal clinic, or a women’s organization.

-- There are a number of legal clinics in Canada, such as the Barbra Schlifer Commemorative Clinic, external link, external link, that can provide you with information on your options.
+- There are a number of legal clinics in Canada, such as the Barbra Schlifer Commemorative Clinic, external link, external link, external link, that can provide you with information on your options.

 - Civil sexual assault lawyers are lawyers who focus on survivors of childhood sexual abuse and adult sexual assault.
 You would obtain this type of legal counsel for the purpose of financial compensation.
 Toronto Police Services will not recommend a specific lawyer.
 If the accused is found not guilty in the criminal court process, you can still proceed with a civil lawyer for financial compensation.
 To locate a civil sexual assault lawyer: